MaxVRAM/Signifier/README.md

 ## Location

-All media content for the Signifiers should go into the path `/home/pi/Signifier/media`.
-There is a subdirectory called `audio` where the FOLDER containing all the Signifier audio clip collections should be placed.
+All media content for the Signifiers should go into the Signifier application's `/media` subdirectory (default `/home/pi/Signifier/media`).
+There is a subdirectory called `audio` which should contain the Signifier's audio clip collections.

-The final path for audio resources supplied on delivery is here:
+The default path for audio resources supplied on delivery is here:

 ```
 /home/pi/Signifier/media/audio/sig_sounds_48000_mono_16bit